TimeConqueror/SpongeMixins/README.md

 }
 ```

-&emsp;&emsp;2.2 Add SpongeMixins library in dependencies with providing maven in repositories:
+&emsp;&emsp;2.2 Add SpongeMixins library to dependencies and provide maven in repositories:
 ```groovy
 repositories {
     maven {